WINTER STORM UPDATES: 'Please do not slow unnecessarily for a good picture or video'

 UPDATE: 9:40 a.m.

-State police adviser using U.S. 150 as an alternative route, adding: "Please do not slow unnecessarily for a good picture or video."
+State police advise using U.S. 150 as an alternative route, adding: "Please do not slow unnecessarily for a good picture or video."

+Meantime, Champaign County road crews were making great progress, having been out all night because the winds died down significantly.

+"We’ve pretty well got the major snow off the roads but we are still trying to get the snowpack off.
+We are not seeing pavement,” said County Engineer Jeff Blue, who sounded decidedly more chipper Friday morning than earlier in the week.

 UPDATE: 9:25 a.m.